kghorvath/kghorvath.com/content/meta/index.md

 hidemeta: true
 ---

-This website is hosted on Gitlab Pages.
+This website is hosted on my personal web server.
 You can find the repository for it [here](https://gitlab.com/khorvath/kghorvath.com).
 It's built in [Hugo](https://gohugo.io) using a custom theme I created called kNight.